AdobeDocs/experience-manager-64.en/help/forms/using/apply-rules-to-adaptive-form-fields.md

 1. ![](assets/dropobjectstoinputfield-updatedata.png)

-   Drag-and-drop the** Shipping Address, State, and Zip Code** field from the Form Objects tab to the corresponding  tablename .property (for example,  customerdetails .shippingAddress) of the **Drop object or select here **field in the **INPUT** box.
+   Drag-and-drop the **Shipping Address, State, and Zip Code** field from the Form Objects tab to the corresponding  tablename .property (for example,  customerdetails .shippingAddress) of the **Drop object or select here** field in the **INPUT** box.
 All the fields prefixed with  tablename  (For example,  customerdetails  in this use case) serve as input data for the update service.
 All the content provided in these fields is updated in the data source.

    >[!NOTE]
    >
    >Do not drag-and-drop the **Name** and **Customer ID** fields to the corresponding tablename.property (for example, customerdetails.name).
 It helps avoid updating name and ID of the customer by mistake.

 1. Drag-and-drop the **Customer ID** field from the Form Objects tab to the id field in the **INPUT** box.
 Fields without a prefixed  tablename  (for example,  customerdetails  in this use case) serve as a search parameter for the update service.
 The **id** field in this use case uniquely identifies a record in the  customerdetails  table.
 1. Tap **Done** to save the rule.
-On the rule editor window, tap **Close. **
+On the rule editor window, tap **Close**.
 1. Preview the adaptive form.
 Retrieve details of a customer, update the shipping address, and submit the form.
 When you retrieve details of the same customer again, the updated shipping address is displayed.

 ## Step 3: (Bonus section) Use the code editor to run validations and display error messages {#step-bonus-section-use-the-code-editor-to-run-validations-and-display-error-messages}